newrelic/newrelic-ruby-agent/test/multiverse/README.md

 ### Test files

 All files in a test suite directory (`test/multiverse/suites/*`) that end with `_test.rb` will be executed as test files.
-These should use MiniTest.
+These should use Minitest.

 For example: